-From May 27, 2016 through August 31, 2018, the Company issued eleven rounds (I through XI) of senior secured convertible debentures, the proceeds of which have funded the initial 3D seismic survey with respect to the Prospect, the interpretation of seismic data acquired, expenses associated with the seismic survey, costs associated with the debenture issuances and general and administrative expenses.
+From May 27, 2016 through November 30, 2018, the Company issued eleven rounds (I through XI) of senior secured convertible debentures, the proceeds of which have funded the initial 3D seismic survey with respect to the Prospect, the interpretation of seismic data acquired, expenses associated with the seismic survey, costs associated with the debenture issuances and general and administrative expenses.
 The debentures are secured by virtually all of the Company's assets owned, directly or indirectly, but for the License.
-The table below and continued on the following page provides a summary of the senior secured convertible debentures issued through August 31, 2018 and related debt discount and amortization details.
+The table on page below provides a summary of the senior secured convertible debentures issued through November 30, 2018 and related debt discount and amortization details.